JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 org.gradle.jvmargs=-Dkotlin.daemon.jvm.options=-Xmx1500m,Xms=500m
 ```

-When passing the arguments, follow these rules:
+When passing arguments, follow these rules:
-* Use the minus sign `-` before the arguments `Xmx`, `XX:MaxMetaspaceSize`, and `XX:ReservedCodeCacheSize` and don't use it before all other arguments.
+* Use the minus sign `-` **only** before the arguments `Xmx`, `XX:MaxMetaspaceSize`, and `XX:ReservedCodeCacheSize`.
 * Separate arguments with commas (`,`) _without_ spaces.
 Arguments that come after a space will be used for the Gradle daemon, not for the Kotlin daemon.

 > Gradle ignores these properties if all the following conditions are satisfied:
 > * Gradle is using JDK 1.9 or higher.
 > * The version of Gradle is between 7.0 and 7.1.1 inclusively.
 > * Gradle is compiling Kotlin DSL scripts.
-> * There is no running Kotlin daemon.
+> * The Kotlin daemon isn't running.
 >
-> To overcome this, upgrade Gradle to the version 7.2 (or higher) or use the `kotlin.daemon.jvmargs` property – see the following item.
+> To overcome this, upgrade Gradle to the version 7.2 (or higher) or use the `kotlin.daemon.jvmargs` property – see the following section.
 >
 {type="warning"}